AMReX-Astro/Castro/Docs/source/FlowChart.rst

    where :math:`\Sb^n` does not have an iteration subscript, since we always have the same old time state.

-   Applying this corrector to the the source at time :math:`n`, will give us a source that is time-centered,
+   Applying this corrector to the source at time :math:`n` will give us a source that is time-centered,

    .. math::